KaiYan289/RLpapersnote/LLM.md

 # New Papers

+## Tool Use

+### Tool for other tasks

+TORL: Scaling Tool-Integrated RL

+ReTool: Reinforcement Learning for Strategic Tool Use in LLMs (see related work of this paper)

+### Survey

+Tool learning with large language models: A survey (2405.17935)

+**Tool Learning with Foundation Models (2304.08354)**

+### Datasets

+**ToolACE: Winning the Points of LLM Function Calling (2409.00920)**

+Beyond collecting real API data, we developed a Tool Self-Evolution Synthesis (TSS) module that synthesizes API definitions with various data types and constraints.
+Specifically, we utilize pretraining data to extract an API context tree

+Toolalpaca: Generalized tool learning for language models with 3000 simulated cases.

+Toolllm: Facilitating large language models to master 16000+ real-world apis

+Gorilla: Large language model connected with massive apis

+API-Bank: A Comprehensive Benchmark for Tool-Augmented LLMs

+APIGen: Automated PIpeline for Generating Verifiable and Diverse Function-Calling Datasets

+TravelPlanner: A Benchmark for Real-World Planning with Language Agents (sandbox)

+### evaluation

+MINT: EVALUATING LLMS IN MULTI-TURN INTERACTION WITH TOOLS AND LANGUAGE FEEDBACK

+NESTFUL: A Benchmark for Evaluating LLMs on Nested Sequences of API Calls

+ToolEyes: Fine-Grained Evaluation for Tool Learning Capabilities of Large Language Models in Real-world Scenarios

+Planning, Creation, Usage: Benchmarking LLMs for Comprehensive Tool Utilization in Real-World Complex Scenarios (2401.17167)

+### Training

+iTool: Boosting Tool Use of Large Language Models via Iterative Reinforced Fine-Tuning

+### Data synthesis

+Magnet: Multi-turn Tool-use Data Synthesis and Distillation via Graph Translation

+### Prompt Engineering

+**Visual ChatGPT: Talking, Drawing and Editing with Visual Foundation Models (2303.04671)**

+### Uncategorized

+GPT4Tools: Teaching Large Language Model to Use Tools via Self-instruction

+---

 **CLIMB: CLustering-based Iterative Data Mixture Bootstrapping for Language Model Pre-training (2504.13161)**

 **Reason-RFT: Reinforcement Fine-Tuning for Visual Reasoning (2503.20752)**